-Israeli police bracing for more protests after teen’s death

-JERUSALEM (AP) — Israeli police are bracing for another day of violent protests Wednesday after demonstrators called for renewed street demonstrations in response to the killing of an Ethiopian-Israeli teen by an off-duty police officer.

-Protesters blocked major highways around the country Tuesday, snarling traffic for hours.
-They also attacked police and vandalized vehicles in response to what they see as continued police brutality.
+Ethiopian Israeli protests of police violence enter 3rd day

+Prime Minister Benjamin Netanyahu urged calm and convened a ministerial committee to discuss “all issues” affecting Israel’s Ethiopian community, which suffers from poverty and neglect and accuses the police of excessive force.

+“We will discuss all issues but we will also discuss something that is unacceptable,” he said.
+“We are not prepared to either accept or tolerate the blocking of roads and the use of violence, including firebombs against our forces, the burning of cars or any other property of citizens.”

-Police spokesman Micky Rosenfeld said more than 110 police officers were wounded, including from stones and bottles hurled at them.
-The protesters burned tires and set a vehicle on fire, clashing with police and assaulting those who tried to break through their makeshift roadblocks.
+Police spokesman Micky Rosenfeld said more than 110 officers were wounded over the three days of protests, including from stones and bottles hurled at them.
+The activists burned tires and set a vehicle on fire, clashing with police and assaulting those who tried to break through their makeshift roadblocks.
 Overnight, the protesters continued rioting, flipping over a police cruiser.
-Rosenfeld said more than 130 suspects have been arrested.
+Rosenfeld said more than 130 suspects were arrested on Tuesday.

-The protests erupted after Solomon Teka, 18, was fatally shot in a Haifa suburb on Sunday and escalated after his funeral on Tuesday.
+The demonstrations erupted after the unarmed Solomon Teka, 18, was fatally shot in a Haifa suburb on Sunday and escalated after his funeral on Tuesday.
 The officer in question says he was at a public playground with his young children and felt their lives were in danger from a group of rioting teenagers.
 He says he opened fire toward the ground and had no intention of killing anyone.
 He is being investigated by internal affairs and remains under protective custody.

-The protesters view the killing as part of a pattern of systematic discrimination by police, who they accuse of using excessive force.
+The protesters view the killing as part of a pattern of systematic discrimination and violence by police.

-Israeli police say they will permit peaceful protests, including a limited blocking of roads, but will not accept renewed violence.

-Prime Minister Benjamin Netanyahu issued a statement acknowledging that “there are problems that need to be solved,” but he warned demonstrators that the authorities “will not tolerate the blocking of roads.”

 The Ethiopian Jews, who trace their lineage to the ancient Israelite tribe of Dan, began arriving in large numbers in the 1980s, when Israel secretly airlifted them to the Holy Land to save them from war and famine in the Horn of Africa.